Electric heating: Convection heaters

+Natural convection

 In a convection heater, the heating element heats the air in contact with it by thermal conduction.
 Hot air is less dense than cool air, so it rises due to buoyancy, allowing more cool air to flow in to take its place.
 This sets up a convection current of hot air that rises from the heater, heats up the surrounding space, cools and then repeats the cycle.
 These heaters are sometimes filled with oil or thermal fluid.
 They are ideally suited for heating a closed space.
 They operate silently and have a lower risk of ignition hazard if they make unintended contact with furnishings compared to radiant electric heaters.

-Fan heaters
+Forced convection

 A fan heater, also called a forced convection heater, is a kind of convection heater that includes an electric fan to speed up the airflow.
 They operate with considerable noise caused by the fan.
 They have a moderate risk of ignition hazard if they make unintended contact with furnishings.
 Their advantage is that they are more compact than heaters that use natural convection and are also cost-efficient for portable and small room heating systems.